 Chemistry - Master of Science

 The Master of Science in Chemistry is offered in the major emphasis areas of analytical, inorganic, organic, and physical chemistry, and biochemistry.
 The M.S. degree can be obtained through either a thesis option or a non-thesis option.
 Both options require at least 30 credits of course work.
 The thesis option program is designed to teach students modern approaches to chemistry and biochemistry (courses), experimental methods to problem–solving (research), and communication skills in the discipline (seminars and colloquia).
 All M.S. candidates are required to complete the courses below.
-Thesis-option students must also pass a qualifying exam at the end of the first year, and pass a final comprehensive examination which includes a written thesis.
+Thesis-option students must also pass a qualifying exam at the end of the first year and a final comprehensive examination which includes a written thesis.
 Non-thesis option students must pass a final exam, the format and content of which will be decided by a departmental committee.